bundyfx/vamp/README.md

 ## Quickstart
 * git clone this repository
-* create your DSC configuration in a .yml file
+* create your DSC configuration in a .yml file and place it in configs folder
-* edit the vampspec.yml file to contain your target nodes
+* edit the vampspec.yml file to contain your target nodes and config names
 * Import-Module .\vamp.ps1
 * run ```vamp```
 * MOF files for the nodes will be generated and placed in project root